yugabyte/yugabyte-db/docs/content/latest/deploy/public-clouds/aws/manual-deployment.md

 ### Using cqlsh

-Connect to the cluster using the YCQL shell (`cqlsh`) that comes pre-bundled in the `bin` directory.
-If you need to try `cqlsh` from a different node, you can download `cqlsh` using instructions documented [here](../../../../admin/cqlsh/).
+Connect to the cluster using the YCQL shell (`cqlsh`) that comes installed in the `bin` directory.
+If you want to use `cqlsh` from a different node, follow the steps found on the [cqlsh](../../../../admin/cqlsh/) page.

 From any node, execute the following command.